MikiVanousek/start2025/readme.md

 3. Risk Payouts: If predefined conditions (e.g., excessive cooling costs) are met, businesses receive payouts to offset increased energy expenditures.

 4. Monetization: Belimo earns a commission for each data-backed financial contract executed through the trading platform.
 Either Belimo constructs it's own trading platform, either it sells its oracle data to a company specialized in matching clients for derivatives contracts.
-An example of such a platform is given in `demo/main.html` (see below).
+An example of such a platform is given in `demo/main.html` (see below an example with illustrative data).

 ![App Example](imgs/app.jpeg)